bashusha/actuarial-model-segmentation/README.md

-# When Is Segmentation Needed in Actuarial Models?
+# Diagnosing Structural Incompatibility in Actuarial Models

 This repository contains the LaTeX sources and PDF of the paper